Eomm/blog-posts/README.md

 }
 ```

-and then run it with the [`fastify-cli`](https://github.com/fastify/fastify-cli): `fastify start app.js`
+then run it with the [`fastify-cli`](https://github.com/fastify/fastify-cli): `fastify start app.js`
-and DONE!
+and you're DONE!
 The server is online!

 ### Homepage

-Now, let's assume a great designer has created a stunning `homepage.html` to serve:
+Now, let's assume a great designer creates a stunning `homepage.html` for us:

 ```js
 // app.js